 Everyone is familiar with the old go-to way to get rid of period cramps: a hot water bottle.
 Take a cue from ancient civilizations, and add castor oil in the mix.

 Wet a cloth with the oil until it is saturated, but not dripping.
-Put it on your stomach, then cover with a hot water bottle.
+Put it on your stomach, then cover with a heating pad or warm bottle.

 Castor oil is great for decreasing inflammation, but can increase blood flow, so it works best as a preliminary measure to your period.